From Liquid to Solid-State Batteries: Solutions for Clean Mobility

-Anticipating growing demand in electrification
+Anticipating growing demand of electrification

 Top-notch materials for Advanced Li-Ion and Solid-State batteries

-Solid incubator for next-generation batteries
+A solid incubator for next-generation batteries

 Building a strong European ecosystem

-Our proven expertise will support the Alliance’s EBA250 development program spanning 250 industrial and innovative collaborators, from mining to recycling, it will reinforce the common objective to build a strong and competitive battery industry in the heart of Europe.
+Our proven expertise will support the Alliance’s EBA250 development program spanning 250 industrial and innovative collaborators - from mining to recycling - reinforcing the common objective to build a strong and competitive battery industry in the heart of Europe.

 That said, supporting the European Commission Projects and committing to sustainable development, is not new at Solvay.
 We are supporting the LIFE+ programs and have joined the Horizon 2020 initiative demonstrating our environmental efforts to reduce the environmental footprint of our own activities and those of our customers’.